 Professor Ken Suzuki

-Professor of Translational Cardiovascular Therapeutics (Hon Consultant, Cardiac Surgery, Barts NHS Trust)
+Professor of Translational Cardiovascular Therapeutics (Honorary Consultant, Cardiac Surgery at Barts Health NHS Trust)

 Centre: Microvascular Research

-Research Fellows: Dr Yuki Ichihara, Dr Laura Field, Dr Nobuhiko Sato, Dr Tomoya Ito, Dr Satoshi Kainuma
+Research Fellows: Dr Kazuya Kobayashi, Dr Shoji Morishige, Dr Tomoya Ito, Dr Takashi Ohtsuki.

-Adult stem/progenitor cells are able to improve cardiac performance and structure by repairing the damaged myocardium primarily through secretion of reparative factors (paracrine effects).
-Suzuki’s 18-year research suggested that allogeneic mesenchymal stromal cells are the most promising cell type for this approach to be a clinically successful.
-He has also clarified the issues associated with the current cell-delivery methods (i.e. intramyocardial and intracoronary injection), including poor donor cell engraftment and risks of complications such as arrhythmia occurrence and coronary embolism.
+1. Adult stem cell therapy for myocardial repair: Adult stem/progenitor cells are able to improve cardiac performance and structure by repairing the damaged myocardium primarily through secretion of reparative factors (paracrine effects).
+Suzuki’s 20-year research suggested that allogeneic mesenchymal stromal cells are the most promising cell type for this approach to be a clinically successful at the moment.
+His research has also identified the issues associated with the current cell-delivery methods (i.e. intramyocardial and intracoronary injection), including poor donor cell engraftment and risks of complications such as arrhythmia occurrence and coronary embolism.
 To solve these limitations, he has developed a safer and more effective cell-delivery approach, “epicardial placement” by using biocompatible materials/tissue engineering.
 This project is funded by BHF Programme Grant and company co-development funds including Kaneka Corporation (Japan).
 Current projects include:

 - Translational and pre-clinical studies for development of biomaterial-aided epicardial placement of mesenchymal stromal cells.
-Suzuki aims to translate this innovative approach to the first-in-human clinical application in 2017/2018.
+Suzuki aims to translate this innovative approach to the first-in-human clinical application shortly.

 - Pre-clinical characterisation for safety and effectiveness of human amnion-derived mesenchymal stromal cells as a donor for cell therapy.